Need a library card?

 A Non-Resident Card is available for $75.00 per year.

 A Library Card MUST be presented to check out items.

-Books, magazines, music CDs, DVDs, and audio books may be checked out for two weeks.
+Books, magazines, music CDs, and audiobooks may be checked out for 14 days.
+Each Nesmith Library card is limited to 100 items borrowed at any given time.
 Nesmith Library items will automatically renew on your account, up to three times, as long as no other patron places the item on hold.
+Too Hot to Hold books (no holds or renewals) and DVDs may be checked out for 7 days.
 Items from libraries in the GMILCS consortium can be renewed by calling or visiting the Nesmith Library and asking at the front desk; in these cases, we follow the lending library's GMILCS renewal policy.
 Nesmith Library patrons can use their card at any of the twelve GMILCS libraries to check out materials, and materials may be returned at any GMILCS library.

 Interlibrary loan items (borrowed from libraries in NH outside of GMILCS, or borrowed from other states) may be able to be renewed by our ILL Associate: please email us or call the library to request an ILL renewal.

-Reference materials and items in our History Room do not check-out, but must be used within the Library.
-More than 150 magazines and a dozen newspapers are found in the library's reading area.
+Reference materials and items in our History Room are not available for checkout, but must be used within the Library.
+Magazines and newspapers are found in the library's reading area.
 Please note that the most recent issue of each magazine does not check out until the next issue arrives.